Skip to content

 Our charitable foundation focuses specifically on this kind of psychological support.
 We:

-• train new facilitators to work within the “Children and War” program;
+• train new facilitators to work within the “Children and War.
+TRT” program;

-• organize therapeutic groups for children in different regions of Ukraine and abroad;
+• organize therapy groups for children in different regions of Ukraine and abroad;

 • teach children self-help techniques, emotional regulation, and ways to restore their inner resources;